m-language/m/README.md

 ## Building

-Building the compiler requires Gradle and Kotlin to be installed.
+Building the compiler requires Java, Kotlin, and Gradle to be installed.
 In addition, [the M jvm backend](https://github.com/m-language/m-jvm) and [the M standard library](https://github.com/m-language/m-stdlib) must be cloned in the same directory (if they are not found, the build script will clone them for you).

-    ./clean -- Cleans the M compiler
+    clean -- Cleans the M compiler
-    ./build -- Builds the M compiler
+    build -- Builds the M compiler
-    ./repl  -- Launches the M repl
+    repl  -- Launches the M repl

+Before building on Linux, `/mpm-root` must be created as a temporary package root.
+In addition, the build files must be given executable permissions.

+    mkdir /mpm-root
+    chmod 777 /mpm-root
+    chmod +x build.sh clean.sh repl.sh